ClusterCockpit/cc-backend/README.md

 ```
 You can access the web interface at http://localhost:8080.
 Credentials for login: `demo:AdminDev`.
-Please note that some views do not work without a metric backend (e.g., the Systems view).
+Please note that some views do not work without a metric backend (e.g., the Systems and Status view).

 ## Howto Build and Run